-To be eligible to apply for entry into the Psychology Honours Program, University of Wollongong students must have at least a good credit average in Psychology subjects at 200 and 300 levels.
+To be eligible to apply for entry into Course 353, University of Wollongong students must have at least a good credit average in Psychology subjects at 200 and 300 levels.
 The subjects are those listed as requirements for Honours in the Undergraduate Calendar.
 However, because the number of places in honours is limited and entry to Honours is competitive, the threshold mark varies depending on the cohort of applicants.
 It is generally higher than 70%.
-For the intake, the weighted averaged mark (WAM) of the best 11 completed psychology subjects at 200- and 300-level, including PSYC348 and PSYC354 but excluding the subject PSYC216, are used for calculating entry (these requirements apply to students first enrolled in psychology in 2007 or after and pursuing the psychology major revised at that time; for earlier enrolled students the best 10 completed psychology subjects are used).
+For the intake, the weighted averaged mark (WAM) of the best 11 completed psychology subjects at 200- and 300-level, including PSYC348 and PSYC354, are used for calculating entry into Course 353.